Browse Items (11 total)

 CWE was formed in 1962 by the Engelhard family, a German father and son traced their winemaking ancestry back to the 16th century in Germany.
 In about 1970 the businesses premises at Chapel Street was acquired which was the former…

-Moving to Cawson in 1937/8 Mr & Mrs Wesley Riley took over the grocery shop....
+Frederick Charles Howard had the general/grocery store in Chapel St in the early 20th century and moving to Cawson in 1937/8 Mr & Mrs Wesley Riley took over the shop....

 Workhouse